September 18, 2020

 The following resources containing health and safety considerations for K-12 schools have been updated:

 - The BC Centre for Disease Control’s (BCCDC) COVID-19 Public Health Guidance for K-12 School Settings.
 A summary of these changes provided by BCCDC is also available.
+Important update: See the BCCDC Addendum (March 30, 2021) for significant changes to mask and face covering guidance.

 - The BC Ministry of Education’s Provincial Health Guidelines for K-12 Settings